web2py/py4web/docs/chapter-07.rst

    table if a value for this field is not explicitly specified.
 -  ``requires`` is a **validator** or a list of validators.
-This is not used by the DAL, but instead it is used by ``Form`` (this will be explained better on the :ref:`Forms` chapther).
+This is not used by the DAL, but instead it is used by ``Form`` (this will be explained better on the :ref:`Forms` chapter).
 The default validators for the given types are shown in the next section :ref:`Field types and validators`.